Muay Thai

 Today, the Wai Khru is taught in Muay Thai gyms all around the world, even to students who do not compete in the ring.
 Every year, thousands of Muay Thai practitioners from all over the world gather in the ancient Thai city of Ayutthaya for the annual World Wai Kru Ceremony and show their appreciation for the traditions of Muay Thai.

-Muay Thai vs Boxing
+Muay Thai Vs Boxing

 Muay Thai is a completely different sport from traditional boxing as known in the West.
 While classic boxing uses only punches, Thai boxing involves a wider range of techniques including elbows, knees, kicks, sweeps, and elaborate use of clinching.